cosmic-api/teleport/docs/source/index.rst

 you do::

-    from cards.types import *
+    from myapp.types import *

 Note that by default, Teleport will use the class name as the name of the serializer.
-To override that behavior, give the class a :attr:`type_name` attribute.
+If your new type's class name is different from its actual type name, let Teleport know by setting the :attr:`type_name` property on the class.

 Built-In Serializers
 --------------------